subshell/helm-charts/charts/sophora-webclient/README.md

-# Sophora MobileClient
+# Sophora Webclient

-This chart deploys a Sophora MobileClient.
+This chart deploys a Sophora Webclient.

 ## What you need (requirements)